Women’s Glasses

 - ✓Bottom-heavy frames — more visual weight in the lower portion balances the wider forehead by drawing attention downward

-- ✓Aviator frames — a classic choice — the teardrop shape distributes visual weight across the full frame and balances the forehead-heavy silhouette
+- ✓Aviator frames — a 2026-relevant classic — the teardrop shape distributes visual weight across the full frame and balances the forehead-heavy silhouette

-- ✓Round frames at medium to large size — soft curves at mid-face reduce emphasis on the wide upper face
+- ✓Round frames at medium to large size — soft curves at mid-face reduce emphasis on the wide upper face; the vintage round revival works here

 What to Avoid

-- ✕Cat-eye frames — extend upward and outward at the outer corners, further emphasising the already-wide upper face
+- ✕Cat-eye frames — the 2026 bold cat-eye trend is a poor match — upward outer corners further emphasise the already-wide upper face

 - ✕Very top-heavy frames — decorative detail concentrated on the upper rim adds visual weight to the forehead zone that already dominates